In Jamal Adams’ return and Carlos Dunlap’s first Seahawks game, Seattle’s defense falls flat vs. Bills

 Trailing 27-10 early in the third quarter, the Seahawks entered the fourth quarter down just 27-20.
 And no matter how poorly the defense was playing Sunday — and, look, there’s no sugarcoating it: it was awful — there had to be a sense from everyone watching in Seattle that another Russell Wilson Special was about to be delivered in the fourth quarter.
 He’s had so many fourth-quarter comebacks that you just reflexively expect them to happen now.

 It didn’t.
-Allen, the Bills’ breakout third-year QB, had the best game of his NFL career and finished off the Seattle defense with Mortal Kombat-style force.
+Allen, the Bills’ breakout third-year QB, had the best game of his NFL career and finished off the Seahawks defense with Mortal Kombat-style force.

 Allen accounted for four touchdowns — three passing, one rushing — and matched his career high with 415 yards passing, and Buffalo’s 44 points were the most the Seahawks have allowed in Carroll’s 11 seasons.
 Allen, not Wilson, looked like the MVP front-runner most of the day.